Protecting our clients and residents

 Residential aged care

 Thank you to all our families and friends for your support with the enhanced resident protection (ERP) measures we have put in place to keep our communities safe.
 The situation continues to evolve quickly, and we are closely monitoring the advice of state and federal health authorities to protect our residents.
-One of the ways we are doing this is to introduce visits by appointment only between the hours of 8am -5pm each day so that we can manage the total number of people moving through our community.

 - Ensure you have received your flu vaccination before you visit.
 Since 1 May 2020, the government has mandated that anyone visiting a residential aged care service needs to be vaccinated.
 When you visit you will be asked to provide evidence that you have been vaccinated (eg certificate, statement from GP or Medicare Online).
 You can find out more about vaccination requirements by reading the Department of Health’s restrictions on entry into aged care communities fact sheet.
 The government can impose heavy fines to those that do not comply.